shaftoes/linux-insides/Initialization/linux-initialization-2.md

 * If interrupt causes an error code (like `#PF` for example), CPU saves an error on the stack after instruction pointer;
 * After interrupt handler executed, `iret` instruction used to return from it.

-Now let's back to code.
+Now let's get back to the code.

 Fill and load IDT
 --------------------------------------------------------------------------------